pingcap/docs-cn/v3.0/reference/security/cert-based-authentication.md

 ### Configure TiDB to use server certificate

-Modify the `security` section in the TiDB configuration file:
+Modify the `[security]` section in the TiDB configuration file.
+This step specifies the directory in which the CA certificate, the server key, and the server certificate are stored.
+You can replace `path/to/server-cert.pem`, `path/to/server-key.pem`, `path/to/ca-cert.pem` with your own directory.

 {{< copyable "" >}}